 6) Keep the mood loving during the learning process.
 Give your child lots of hugs and cuddles.

-7) Don’t punish them hard, or donot get tired of repeated mistakes of your child while learning Quran.
+7) Don’t punish them hard, or do not get tired of repeated mistakes of your baby while learning the Quran.
 Be patient.
 Every child has its own pace of work.

-8) You can encourage a healthy competition between your kids eg “ who finishes his/ her lesson first, will be given a surprise gift”.
+8) You can encourage healthy competition between your kids, e.g., “ who finishes his/ her lesson first, will be given a surprise gift.”

-9) Aim to do two short Quran sessions a day.like one after Fajar and one before Asar prayer.
-This way if you miss one, you won’t feel badly.
+9) Aim to do two short Quran sessions a day.
+Like one after Fajar and one before Asar prayer.
+This way if you miss one, you won’t feel bad.

-10) Keep interaction with the tutor ( if you choose to have a home tutor, or online tutor for quran learning).
-Discuss progress of your child with teacher on regular basis.
+10) Keep interaction with the tutor ( if you choose to have a home tutor or online tutor for Quran learning).
+Discuss the progress of your child with the teacher on a regular basis.